 Law and Literature Weekend Seminar

-In its unparalleled run of 26 years, the Alumni College's Law and Literature Weekend Seminar has relied on a highly effective model: gathering professors and participants to study a single work of literature from legal, ethical and literary perspectives.
+Over its 28 years, the Alumni College's Law and Literature Weekend Seminar has relied on a highly effective model: gathering professors and participants to study a single work of literature from legal, ethical and literary perspectives.
 The results are exhilarating.
 Each fall, the School of Law chooses a compelling text, assembles a team of professors, invites participants to Lexington and inspires a unique sharing of ideas and responses.

 Banks's gripping novel, which was made into an award-winning motion picture of the same title, brilliantly illuminates the personal impact of the catastrophe on several characters: those involved in the accident, those who must now deal with the consequences and those who are now charged with seeking justice.
 For participants interested in the law, the novel also effectively explores the tort system (civil liability for wrongs).
 While the novel delineates the emotional and psychic damage wrought by the accident, it spends much more time on questions about liability, justice, the complexities of litigation and, ultimately, the process of healing.
 These and many other questions — including a surprising twist in testimony by one of the victims — are sure to inspire much discussion.